Ensuring workplace safety is paramount for high-risk sectors committed to workplace resilience and the well-being of their employees.

 1. Prioritize Safety Culture

-• Investing in safety training: Equip your team with the knowledge and skills needed to navigate hazards and respond effectively to emergencies.
+- Investing in safety training: Equip your team with the knowledge needed to respond effectively to emergencies.
+For example, schedule quarterly hands-on sessions that simulate common hazards people may encounter on-site.

 2. Fight the Monotony of Hazard Assessments

-Effective risk management iscrucial step in reducing LTIR.
-Identifying potential hazards in the workplace, assessing their risks, and implementing appropriate control can significantly contribute to preventing accidents and injuries that lead to lost time.
+Effective risk management is a crucial step in reducing LTIR.
+Identifying potential hazards in the workplace and implementing appropriate control can significantly contribute to preventing accidents and injuries that lead to lost time.

 However, given the inherent monotony of this process (due to its repetitive nature), safety officers often become accustomed to the routine, and may overlook potential hazards.
 This results in under-reporting and ineffective control measures, at the same time decreasing engagement of your field staff in safety processes.